 Drexel University – Dornsife School of Public Health

 The master’s of public health in epidemiology at Drexel University Dornsife School of Public Health is offered 100 percent online with no residency component.
-This uniquely flexible program allows students to complete their education at their own pace.
-While this degree can be completed in as little as 12 months of full-time study, there is no obligation to take an intensive course load and students can opt to earn their degree in up to three years.
-Students who complete their degree at a less intensive pace can still earn their degree while working full time.
+This uniquely flexible program allows students to complete their education independently.
+While this degree can be completed in as little as 12 months of full-time study, there is no obligation to take an intensive course load, and students can opt to earn their degree in up to three years.
+Students who complete their degree less intensively can still earn their degree while working full-time.

 While not required, students are highly encouraged to complete an internship over the summer to gain hands-on experience.
-In total, students must earn at least 56 quarter credits to complete this degree.
+Students must earn at least 56 quarter credits to complete this degree.
 Required classes include biostatistics, statistical computing, and public health foundations and systems.
-Classes are offered in four ten-week quarters which allows students to take more classes over a shorter period of time compared to a semester program.
+Classes are offered in four ten-week quarters, allowing students to take more classes over a shorter period than a semester program.

 University of North Carolina – Gillings School of Public Health